 Still, in an interview with German magazine 11Freunde in 2015, Bendtner was given the chance to distance himself from another supposed quote in which he was reported to have claimed to be “a tiger who never gives up”.
 As opposed to rejecting the claims or explaining the simple meaning behind such a statement, Bendtner willingly delved deeper into the metaphor, explaining with an impromptu monologue: “The tiger stands at the end of the food chain.
 He eats to survive, without any compassion, he doesn’t even feel it.
 He is the predator… an animal of dangerous beauty.”

-So who knows exactly how Bendtner will approach this next phase of his career.
+So who knows exactly how Bendtner will look back on his time at the top – and whether he’ll do so with a modicum of honesty.
 In the end, whether or not the tiger has it within him to earn his stripes before he’s too old to hunt is something that only time will tell.

 By Will Sharp @shillwarp